-Jaguar rolled out an updated version of
+Jaguar rolled out an updated version of its C-X17 concept

 at the China’s Guangzhou Auto Show overnight, a version that more closely resembles a potential production version of the stylish crossover.
 Jaguar is yet to officially confirm the launch of a crossover based on the C-X17, however, it’s widely expected that such a vehicle is coming and early test mules of a high-riding Jaguar have already been spotted.MUST SEE: Mercedes-Benz AMG Vision Gran Turismo Concept: Live Photos

 On the outside, the only difference for the updated C-X17 is its new color scheme.
 Inside, however, the pure concept interior of the original C-X17, which had just four individual seats, has been replaced with a cabin featuring a conventional five-seat layout and materials you’d find in Jaguar models already in showrooms such as leather trim from the likes of Connolly and Bridge of Weir.